VIC.GOV.AU | Policy and Advisory Library

 Appropriate attendance improvement strategies for an individual student will vary according to their circumstances, age and education level and aspirations.

-The main focus of attendance improvement strategies at a primary and lower secondary school level should be to support improved attendance or a return to a mainstream school setting.
+The main focus of attendance improvement strategies at a primary and lower secondary school level is to support improved attendance or a return to a mainstream school setting.

-At middle secondary level, the main focus of attendance improvement strategies should be on re-engaging children and young people at risk of leaving the education system, creating pathways back into school, or into accredited training or employment if that better suits their aspirations.
+At middle secondary level, the main focus of attendance improvement strategies is on re-engaging children and young people at risk of leaving the education system, creating pathways back into school, or into accredited training or employment if that better suits their aspirations.

 Engaging with the family